LadyBluenotes/Data-Structures/Technical Theory/StringReversal.md

 # String Reversal

 Most common algorithm with JS.
+Given a string of text, write an algorithm that returns the text received in a reversed format.

 ## Algorithmic Thinking
 1. Function will receive one parameter (string to be reversed).